The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ### Practice #37

-Don't use glob.
+Don't use `glob`.
 Explictly list the files in a group.

 ``` cmake
 # Instead of